 Admissions Requirements for Clinical Trials Manager Programs

 Completing an educational program can be an asset to any clinical trials manager.
 Admission requirements vary based on the type of program.
-Bachelor’s degree programs look for students who have completed high school or a GED, have ACT or SAT scores, and strong GPAs.
+Bachelor’s degree programs look for students who have completed high school or a GED, have ACT or SAT scores, and have strong GPAs.
 They may require students to complete prerequisite undergraduate coursework before being admitted to the major as well.

 Clinical Trials Manager Program Accreditation

 Students should ensure the clinical trials manager program they choose is accredited.
-Accreditation assures students and employers that a program has met a high standard of quality in facilities, curriculum, and faculty.
+Accreditation assures students and employers that a program has met a high quality standard in facilities, curriculum, and faculty.
 Since there is no programmatic accreditation for clinical trial manager programs, students should look for regional accreditation or another agency recognized by the Council for Higher Education Accreditation (CHEA).

 On-Campus Clinical Trials Manager Degree Programs

 In addition to general education coursework, students must complete 38 semester-credits in clinical trials management, specific classes.
-These classes include biomedical ethics, the business of clinical research, pharmacology for clinical research, and the fundamentals of clinical research management.
+These classes include biomedical ethics; the business of clinical research; pharmacology for clinical research; and the fundamentals of clinical research management.
 All students must complete a comprehensive capstone project in order to graduate.

-- Location: St. Louis, MO
+• Location: St. Louis, MO

-- Accreditation: Higher Learning Commission (HLC)
+• Accreditation: Higher Learning Commission (HLC)

 Eastern Michigan University – School of Health Sciences

-The master’s program is 34 to 35-semester credits.
-There are 19 required core classes students must complete and then another 12 hours of electives to personalize their education.
-Electives include health law, public healthcare policy, neurochemistry, molecular genetics, and more.
 For admission to both the certificate and master’s, candidates must have a bachelor’s degree in any field, although science and healthcare-related degrees are preferred.

-- Location: Ypsilanti, MI
+• Location: Ypsilanti, MI

-- Accreditation: Higher Learning Commission (HLC)
+• Accreditation: Higher Learning Commission (HLC)

 The University of Texas Health Science Center at Houston

 The flexible once-a-week lecture class format of the master’s in science in clinical research at the University of Texas Health Science Center at Houston is ideal for working clinicians.
 Because of this alternative schedule, it typically takes three years or more to complete this degree.
-Each student in this program is assigned a mentor who provides enterprise and guidance.
+Each student in this program is assigned a mentor who provides expertise and guidance.
 This mentor plays a crucial role in helping to develop and complete the required practicum and thesis.

-This program is intended for professionals who hold a graduate healthcare professional degree, such as doctors of medicine, doctors of pharmacy, or doctors of osteopathy.
-In addition to the master’s program curriculum, students are expected to complete the two-year clinical research curriculum, which are introductory courses in clinical research.
+This 36-credit program is intended for professionals who hold a graduate healthcare professional degree, such as doctors of medicine, doctors of pharmacy, or doctors of osteopathy.

-- Location: Houston, TX
+• Location: Houston, TX

-- Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)
+• Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 Nova Southeastern University – Dr. Pallavi Patel College of Health Care Sciences